Atakku/fsmp-ae2/guidebook/items-blocks-machines/terminals.md

   <LineAnnotation color="#33ff33" from="1 .5 .5" to="1.5 1 .5" alwaysOnTop={true} thickness="0.05"/>
 </GameScene>

-You still have a terminal and an energy acceptor, except now the terminal is the right way around and actually connected to the network, and it all fits in a smaller space too.
+You still have a terminal and an energy cell, except now the terminal is the right way around and actually connected to the network, and it all fits in a smaller space too.

 <a name="terminal-ui"></a>